handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

     this.TEXTAREA = this.hot.rootDocument.createElement('input');
     this.TEXTAREA.setAttribute('type', 'password');
-    this.TEXTAREA.setAttribute('data-hot-input', true);; // Makes the element recognizable by HOT as its own component's element. this.textareaStyle = this.TEXTAREA.style;
+    this.TEXTAREA.setAttribute('data-hot-input', true); // Makes the element recognizable by HOT as its own component's element. this.textareaStyle = this.TEXTAREA.style;
     this.textareaStyle.width = 0;
     this.textareaStyle.height = 0;